MaxBrandtner/autovirt-listing-backend/README.md

 *Providing inputs is optional*

-*Json data can be provided both as a json file and as an input string*
+*Json data can be provided both as a json file or as an input string*

 ```bash
 bash main.sh